fcapelli/monoski/README.md

 - Fragments in slides in a similar fashion as RevealJS but with improvements (see [Fragments section](#fragments) below)
 - PDF export by printing to file,
-- Easily generates javascript-free slides: navigation could be done by scrolling (using CSS scroll-snap properties)
+- Easily generates javascript-free slides: navigation could be done by scrolling (using CSS scroll-snap properties).
+This is not implemented (yet?) but exporting the generated DOM and removing javascript file should work!
 - Unique URL for each (fragment of a) slide.

 ## Why